chvlyl/PLEASE/README.md

 The MetaPhlAn outputs for COMBO samples and PLEASE samples are in the following folders.
 The "unclassfied" taxa were removed and the total relative abundance in each sample were normalized to be one.
 "P","F","G","S" at the beginning of each file indicate taxonomic levels "phylum", "family", "genus", "species".
 - `1_Data/Raw_Data/MetaPhlAn/COMBO`
 - `1_Data/Raw_Data/MetaPhlAn/PLEASE`

+#### Phylogenetic trees by PhyloPhlAn
+I used the Phylogenetic trees by PhyloPhlAn to calculate the phylogenetic diversity.
+However, the trees from PhyloPhlAn can not be directly used (it caused some errors) and I processed the tree files.
+"P","F","G","S"  indicate taxonomic levels "phylum", "family", "genus", "species".
+`1_Data/Raw_Data/Phlogenetic_tree`

 ## Analysis